-Inpatient Addiction Rehab to Help You Get on the Path to a Healthy Life
+Inpatient Xanax Rehab to Help You Get on the Path to a Healthy Life

 Xanax, also known as alprazolam, is a drug that is used to treat anxiety, depression, and panic disorder.
 It is the most commonly prescribed psychotropic medication in the United States.
 Unfortunately, an increase in prescriptions brings an increase in access, resulting in widespread abuse and addiction.
 In a typical year, 123,000 patients find themselves in the emergency room due to Xanax abuse.
 Abusing the drug is particularly dangerous because of how quickly tolerance can develop.
 It requires the user to take more to achieve the desired effects, and withdrawal symptoms can be painful if not managed properly.